 The most recent form of Sydney Airport’s conditions of use will appear on the Sydney Airport website, www.sydneyairport.com.au, from time to time.
 You are required to comply with the conditions of use last notified to you under clause 1.3.

 Information we require before you use our facilities and services

-Information we require before you use our facilities and services

 Before using our facilities and services at the Airport you must give us: